HSouch/CutoutCreator/README.md

 ```-i --isolated FLOAT``` Select a percentage threshold of allowed masked pixels (between 0 and 1) in order to save images.
 This is useful if one is looking for isolated objects.

 ```--maskparams STR "(FLOAT, FLOAT, INT)"``` Define the parameters for masking.
 These are the values ```nsigma, gauss_width, npixels``` which define the snr required to be a detected object, the width of the gaussian convolution kernel used in masking, and the minimum number of pixels required for a cluster of pixels to be a detection.
 These can be adjusted to increase or decrease the severity of the masking procedure.

+## Speed Benchmarks

+Note that these tests were run on a somewhat slower partition on my local machine.
+YMMV.

+413 cutouts from a catalog of 68736 potential objects.
+No masking. : 19 seconds.

+959 cutouts from a catalog of 164342 potential objects.
+No masking : 39 seconds.

+413 cutouts from a catalog of 68736 potential objects.
+Masking applied.  : 76 seconds.

+959 cutouts from a catalog of 164342 potential objects.
+Masking applied. : 154 seconds.

+It can be seen that the amount of time required scales mostly linearly with a larger catalog.
+Masking drastically increases the time required, by approximately a factor of 4.